alottabits/boardfarm/boardfarm3/lib/gui/README_UI_DISCOVERY.md

   - Adding a 0.5s stabilization wait after navigation
 - Most stale element errors are logged at DEBUG level and don't affect the crawl
 - If you see frequent stale element errors, your SPA may need longer to stabilize:
-  - Try reducing `--max-depth` to minimize navigation
+  - Use `--skip-pattern-duplicates` to limit crawling of similar pages
   - Consider running discovery during periods of low server activity
   - Check that the application is not continuously polling/updating